Wasp (character): Powers and abilities

-Cultural impact and legacy

 Critical reception

-George Marston of Newsarama referred to the Wasp as one of the "best female superheroes," writing, Though she started as something of a sidekick to her on-again-off-again (currently off-again) paramour Hank Pym, Janet quickly became a hero in her own right, leading the Avengers several times, and often acting as the team's moral center.
+George Marston of Newsarama referred to the Wasp as one of the "best female superheroes," writing, "Though she started as something of a sidekick to her on-again-off-again (currently off-again) paramour Hank Pym, Janet quickly became a hero in her own right, leading the Avengers several times, and often acting as the team's moral center.
 Wasp's arc has consistently projected upwards, quickly leaving behind any semblance of being a 'damsel in distress,' and progressing to the top levels of Marvel's heroic roster.
-Add to that her historical significance, and it's easy to see why she's one of the greatest female heroes ever to grace the printed page.
+Add to that her historical significance, and it's easy to see why she's one of the greatest female heroes ever to grace the printed page."
 Rob Bricken of Gizmodo asserted, "If Captain America epitomizes the Avengers, Janet Van Dyne is still its heart and soul.
 She was a founding member, has led the team through some of its most difficult moments, and has the unequivocal respect of gods, robots, and the most powerful beings in the cosmos.
 Marvel actually put it best when it said if the Avengers were asked to rank themselves, The Wasp would likely be #1."
 IGN stated, "Superhero comics were still lacking for strong female characters in the mid '60s.
 The Wasp was one of the ladies at the forefront of the feminist superhero movement.
 At first merely a bubbly sidekick to her husband, Giant-Man, Wasp quickly grew and built a career of her own.
 She remained one of the core Avengers members for much of the franchise's history, and her extensive wardrobe rivals even the likes of Wolverine's."